suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 endpoints, called producers, publish objects which are delivered via participating relays to receiving endpoints, called consumers.

-Section 2 of MoQ Transport defines hierarchical object model for application data, comprised of objects, groups and tracks.
+{{Section 2 of I-D.ietf-moq-transport}} defines hierarchical object model for application data, comprised of objects, groups and tracks.

 Objects defines the basic data element, an addressable unit whose